Put quite simply, traveler’s diarrhea is nothing more than having one or more unformed stools while traveling.

 Here are some prevention tips:

-- Drinking bottled water, even for brushing your teeth
+- Drink bottled water, even for brushing your teeth

-- Avoiding coffee and tea, usually brewed with water that hasn’t been boiled.
+- Avoid coffee and tea, usually brewed with water that hasn’t been boiled.

-- Avoiding swallowing water when showering or swimming
+- Avoid swallowing water when showering or swimming

-- Not using ice cubes and avoiding fruit juices mixed with water
+- Don’t use ice cubes and avoid fruit juices mixed with water

-- Limiting fruit consumption to those fruits that you can wash and peel
+- Limit fruit consumption to those fruits that you can wash and peel

-- Cleaning tops of cans and bottles before drinking or pouring
+- Clean tops of cans and bottles before drinking or pouring

 5) What can a traveler do to “treat” the ailment?